BryanChiu/Mactivision/designdoc.md

 `OnTriggerStay2D(c)`
 - transition: `c.gameObject.name`==`player.gameObject.name` ⇒ `opened` := `true`, window := The chest animates opening.

+## 4.2.2 Conveyor Modules

+This section of modules are used in the Conveyor game.

+## 4.2.3 ThirdGame Modules

+This section of modules are used in the ThirdGame game.

 # 5. List of Changes to SRS